Wyattari/VRSmoothCamUnity/README.md

 <sup>(SmoothDamp position & rotation, wider FOV, locked camera roll)</sup>

-The VR Smooth Camera helps bridge the gap between what you see on flat screen vs what you experience in VR.
+The goal is to help bridge the gap between what you see on flat screen vs what you experience in VR.

 ## How it Works
 - The package includes a prefab with a camera and smoothing script that follows your preferred target.
 This allows you to go through motions normally while smoothing is applied to only the separate smoothed camera.